Dupatta: Use

 Deccani royal court attire dupattas on display at Chowmahalla Palace.

 Hyderabadi lady wearing a dupatta in distinct style called Khada Dupatta, 20th century.

-The dupatta is worn in many regional styles across South Asia.
+The dupatta is worn in many regional styles across the Indian Subcontinent.
 There is no single way of wearing the dupatta, and as time evolves and fashion modernizes, the style of the dupatta has also evolved.

 A dupatta is traditionally worn over the left shoulder in India, and tucked in to a skirt on the opposite side.
 However, the dupatta can be free hanging over the shoulder, or, across the neck and behind both shoulders.
 A modern variation is to allow the length of the dupatta to drape elegantly around the waist and through the arms at the front.
 The material for the dupatta varies, but it is normally light and long, allowing for flow and variation.

 When the dupatta is worn with the shalwar kameez, it covers the chest, creating a U or V shape.

-In addition to wearing the dupatta when going out in public, South Asian women wear the dupatta as a veil when entering a mandir, church, gurdwara.
+In addition to wearing the dupatta when going out in public, women in the Indian Subcontinent wear the dupatta as a veil when entering a mandir, church, gurdwara.
 In the context of the COVID-19 pandemic, it was not considered proper for use as a cloth face mask as it is a religious cloth.

 A dupatta used as a covering for the head and face is called a ghoonghat.
 It was customary for new brides to wear a ghoonghat to protect them from the evil eye.
 In Nepal a dupatta or similar shawl is called a pachaura.
+Apart from its traditional role as a garment, the dupatta is sometimes used informally as a covering for the head or face, or as an improvised blindfold in games and recreational activities.

 Since dupattas are worn across the Indian subcontinent, and are part of modest dress worn by women irrespective of religion or culture; they appear in diverse forms, many of which are characteristic of regions of the subcontinent.
 Phulkari dupattas, which originate from Punjab, display intricate floral patterns, while Bandhani dupattas (or Bandhej dupattas), originating from Gujarat and Rajasthan, feature tie-dye patterns.
 Dupattas can also be made from velvet or silk, or printed with modern designs; Banarasi silk dupattas, native to Varanasi, are adorned with zari brocade work and traditional motifs.

 Sikh women traditionally wore the dupatta/chunni instead of a turban.
 However, some young, diasporic Sikh women have forgone wearing the dupatta and adopted the turban to emulate Sikh men.